crowdsecurity/example-docker-compose/old_example/README.md

 When using the default nginx image the logs are written to the default log path `/var/log/nginx/access.log`, however, the nginx image symlinks these files to `/dev/stdout` so when you do `docker logs nginx` it shows them.

+### Why is this a pitfall?

+In this example CrowdSec is configured to read logs from files, however, it cannot read logs written to the container stdout using the file module.
+Please see [container-socket](../container-socket/) for an example on how to read logs from the container stdout.

+### Potential fixes

 So there are couple of fixes to this issue, either:
 - Use a custom nginx image that deletes the symlinked files
 ```